ChaosHour/ssh-audits/README.md

 What is the best way to run the package?
 Replace the ip or fqdn from the hosts.txt and commands from the commands.txt file and run it.

-You can use multple hosts and multiple commands.
+You can use multiple hosts and multiple commands.
 No spaces in either file.

 Did I really need to create this?
 No, not really, but it was fun and I wanted to learn how to do it.